 cases, it may be removed after a period of time.

-It’s important to understand that an IVC filters does not protect against DVT.
-You may still get a DVT.
-The filter helps to protect
+It’s important to understand that an IVC filter does not protect against DVT.
+You

-Why might I need an inferior vena cava filter placement?
+Why might I need an IVC filter placement?

 You might need an IVC filter if you have a DVT or pulmonary embolism, or have had